-This degree provides the opportunity for sharing projects with Media, Creative Writing and English Literature.
-At each level, there will be a subject specific strand; a field strand which will include employability focused opportunities such as collaborative projects, certification and work-related placements; and a theory strand which will bring expertise from across the Humanities.
-In practice, this means that you will develop your knowledge of subjects like poetry and scriptwriting; gain the skills necessary for employment in the creative industries; and be able to underpin your work with relevant, contemporary theories.
+This degree provides the opportunity for sharing modules with Media, Creative Writing and English Literature.
+At each level, there will be a subject specific strand, a field strand (this will include employability focused opportunities via collaborative projects, certification, and work related placements) and a theory strand which will bring expertise from across the wider teaching team.

 Learning & Teaching

 Sessions will be a mix of practical workshops, fieldwork, supervised rehearsal, individual tutorials and lectures.
 There are also one-to-one and group sessions with the department technician.
 This will allow you to benefit from the use of our fully-equipped drama studios in independent rehearsal sessions, as well as during timetabled workshops.

 Every student is assigned a personal tutor when they begin the course and this tutor supports them for the entirety of their degree.
 There are scheduled tutorial meetings that students attend, but tutors also have dedicated office hours which allows students to access them outside the scheduled meetings.